rfbergeron/bompiler/doc/IDEAS.md

 - Tags and enumeration constants declared as struct and union members are "hoisted" up into the enclosing scope

+## Valid redeclarations
+The rules dictating when redeclarations are valid do not directly have to do with whether or not a symbol is external or block.

+If there is already at least one declaration for a symbol, subsequent declarations are only valid if the following are true:
+- neither symbol may have no linkage
+- if the symbol was declared with external linkage, it may not be redeclared with internal linkage
+- if the symbol was declared with internal linkage, it may not be redeclared with external linkage. as an exception, if the second declaration has external storage class, then the declaration is valid

 ## Enumeration constants and meaning of enum objects
 While most compilers will provide warnings when trying to assign an enum of a different type to another enum, they are not required to do so, since the